-- WSF (work sheet format), which is used by programs such as: - Lotus 1-2-3 - Lotus Symphony - IXF (integrated exchange format, PC version), which makes it possible to import the file again into the same or another DB2 table.
+- Lotus 1-2-3

+- Lotus Symphony

+- IXF (integrated exchange format, PC version), which makes it possible to import the file again into the same or another DB2 table.
 Definitions of the table, as well as any existing indexes, are saved in the IXF file, except when columns are specified in the SELECT statement.

-For more information about file formats, see Appendix C, " IMPORT/EXPORT/LOAD Utility File Formats" on page 399.
+For more information about file formats, see the Appendix C, " IMPORT/EXPORT/LOAD Utility File Formats" on page 433.